egorhm/egorhm.github.io/_posts/2014-05-10-relational-algebra-introduction.md

 title: Relational Algebra Introduction
 categories: [relational algebra, programming]
 tags: [orm, relational_algebra, database]
-fullview: false
 ---

 ###The Origins of Relational Algebra

 Relational algebra didn’t get  much attention outside of pure mathematics until Edgar F. Codd's publication on the relational data in 1970.
 Codd proposed such algebra as a basis for database query languages.
 In expressive power, relational algebra is equivalent to relational calculus (and thus first-order logic).
-This result is known as Codd's theorem named after E. F. Codd, the father of the relational model for database management.
+This result is known as Codd's theorem named after E. F. Codd, the father of the relational model for database management.<!--more-->
 According to Wikipedia:

   >Codd's theorem states that relational algebra and the domain-independent relational calculus queries, two well-known query languages for the relational model, are precisely equivalent in expressive power.
 That is, a database query can be formulated in one language if and only if it can be expressed in the other.